Many mothers fail to establish breastfeeding because of difficulties such as:

 Certain hormonal, herbal and dietary treatments can also help stimulate milk production.

-If you are adopting a baby, you can also induce lactation using oral contraceptives.
+If you are adopting a baby, you can induce lactation using oral contraceptives.
 Talk to a breastfeeding specialist or your GP for more information.

 Learning to breastfeed